Huge fans of music festivals here.

-There was a time when the Big Day Out was the biggest festival in Australia.
-But with the rise of the genre specific event, the Big Day Out was soon no longer.
+There was a time when Big Day Out was the biggest festival in Australia.
+But with the rise of the genre-specific event, the Big Day Out was soon no longer.
 Enter Soundwave, now the largest hard rock/punk festival in the country.

-After experimenting with it’s format over the last couple of years, Soundwave has now settled on being a one day festival that tours Melbourne, Sydney and Brisbane only.
+After experimenting with its format over the last couple of years, Soundwave has now settled on being a one-day festival that tours Melbourne, Sydney, and Brisbane only.
 But usually with a couple of dates in each of these cities tickets are pretty easy to come by.
 Soundwave consists of five stages but what makes it a great experience is the two main stages.
-Bands will play on one stage while crew set up the second stage and vice versa.
-Of course what this means for the punter is continuous music all day long.
+Bands will play on one stage while the crew set up the second stage and vice versa.
+Of course, what this means for the punter is continuous music all day long.

-So grab yourself a cold beer, enjoy the sunshine and join thousands of other revellers watching some of the biggest acts from across the globe.
+So grab yourself a cold beer, enjoy the sunshine, and join thousands of other revelers watching some of the biggest acts from across the globe.

 by Enfocar Photo